-If, based on the work we have performed on the other information that we obtained prior to the date of this auditor's report, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+If, based on the work we have performed, we conclude that there is a material misstatement of the other information, we are required to report that fact.
 We have nothing to report in this regard.

 Other statements

 We support the adoption of the financial statements.
 The proposal by the Board of Directors regarding the treatment of distributable funds is in compliance with the Limited Liability Companies Act.
 We support that the Board of Directors of the parent company and the President and CEO be discharged from liability for the financial period audited by us.